SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 ```
 Now that we already laid some foundation of the neural network, from the fully-connected layer performing the affine transformation to the activation functions, which helps provide some nonlinearity, another question may arise: How can we obtain the optimal weight matrix and bias vector that will be used for an affine transformation?
 How can the neural network learn those values effectively?

+Well, first things first, when learning anything, one of the most essential parts is the goal or objective that one wants to achieve.
+In the case of neural networks, it is to make a prediction that is as close to the target value as possible.
+As the guiding light for the learning process of neural networks, what we need is the loss function.

 ### Loss Functions

 ## Underlying Mathematics